-All health professionals and the NDLS should be aware of data protection and other applicable legislation when collecting and managing patient information and when forwarding such information to third parties.
+All health professionals and the NDLS should be aware of data protection e.g. the Data Protection Act 2018 [21] and the General Data Protection Legislation [22]. and other applicable legislation when collecting and managing patient information and when forwarding such information to third parties.